ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 ![](/assets/images/sw/dynamixel/dynamixel_workbench/DYNAMIXEL_WORKBENCH_LOGO.png)

-The purpose of DYNAMIXEL-Workbench is **to use more simple and easy to use any DYNAMIXEL**.
+The purpose of DYNAMIXEL Workbench is **to use more simple and easy to use any DYNAMIXEL**.
 This library is based on [DYNAMIXEL SDK] and supports ROS, Linux, macOS and Arduino.
 However, this library is not magic stick to operate DYNAMIXEL with any setup.
 It has some restriction compared with DYNAMIXEL SDK but we are continue to upgrade this library for almost everyone loves DYNAMIXEL.

 If have any questions or issues, please get a ticket in [github issue](https://github.com/ROBOTIS-GIT/dynamixel-workbench/issues).